vnguyenbfb/vnguyenbfb.github.io/homepage.md

 In my backbone, I love working with numbers and all the fun logics that come with it.
 With determination to grow my career as a data analyst, I have been training full time on programming for the past two years in SQL, Python and Tableau.
 I am now ready for a fulltime position as a data analyst.

-While I am confident with the training and achievements I have gained, my enthusiasm for continuous growth and adaptibility would be my utimate driving force for any position I will be taking on.
+While I am confident with the training and achievements I have gained, my enthusiasm for continuous growth and adaptability would be my ultimate driving force for any position I will be taking on.

-In my spare time, I love cooking for my family and friends.
-Seeing everyone enjoying my food is actually a joy itself.
+I love cooking for my family and friends in my spare time.
 I also have a passion for martial art with a black belt in Taekwondo and yellow belt in Karate.